DongHan9722/Spectral-Image-Segmentation-and-Visualization/README.md

 ### Installing

-* Download all the files in OneDrive or GitHub
+* Download the folder in OneDrive
 * The input spectral images (in tif format) should put into path:'\DataSets\OriginalDataSet\Set_1_images'
 * The input mask (in tif format) should put into path:'\DataSets\OriginalDataSet\Set_1_masks'
+* Put DataSets folder inside of the folder which is downloaded from OneDrive

 ### Environment setting